jakgor471/BSPEntSpy/README.md

 * **Removing light information** for rebuilding the lighting using VRAD
 * **Re-saving Static prop lump with different version** to fix 'stale map version' error

-## Changes compared to the original version
+## Changes compared to the original version :recycle:
 Apart from features listed above the UI has been updated to use system *Look and Feel*, instead of Java's default, dated and ugly *Metal* theme.
 Other changes include: